harikanaidu/DevGPT-MSR-Mining-Challenge-2024/README.md

 **Classification Using SVM with Linear Kernel: **
 Now that we have the categories for each prompt, we then split the prompts and categories into train and test splits and apply Linear-kernel SVM classifier to test the predictions made by GPT2.
 Accuracy obtained on the test data sample is 74.65%

+**Methodology for Q3:
+The initial step involves converting text prompts into numerical representations.
+GPT-2 possesses the capability to comprehend the contextual and semantic aspects of words within the prompts, thereby transforming them into high-dimensional vectors known as word embeddings.

+After obtaining numerical representations, such as word embeddings, from the GPT-2-transformed text prompts, the next step involves training a Random Forest machine learning model using these extracted features.
+The Random Forest model utilizes the learned numerical representations to make predictions based on the patterns and relationships present in the training data.

+Employed the "SelectFromModel" technique for feature selection.
+Utilized this method to identify and retain the most significant features for my analysis.

+Proceeded with further refinement by employing Random Search Cross-Validation (Random Search CV).
+This involves systematically exploring different combinations of hyperparameters for your model to find the most effective configuration.